 In some cases, the strongest defense to NRS 207.200 charges is the right to free speech under the First Amendment of the United States Constitution.11 However, free speech factors in only when the property at issue is a public forum such as a street or sidewalk.12:

-Example: Lee and Leah are on the public sidewalk outside a Green Valley abortion clinic waving pro-life signs.
-Then Leah goes inside the abortion clinic in order to wave her sign there.
-Leah refuses to leave when the employees there ask her to, so the police come and arrest both Lee and Leah for trespass.
+Example: Lee and Leah are on a public sidewalk.
+They are outside a Green Valley abortion clinic.
+They are waving pro-life signs.
+Then Leah goes inside the abortion clinic.
+Leah refuses to leave when employees there ask her to.
+So the police come.
+They arrest both Lee and Leah for trespass.

 Whenever someone exercises free speech and assembly in a public area, constitutional defenses may serve as an effective strategy for fighting trespass charges.

-The most recent changes that the Nevada Legislature has made to NRS 207.200 are the following:
+Recent changes the Nevada Legislature made to NRS 207.200 are:

 - In 2007, AB 80 redefined what constitutes adequate fencing and posting to give the public sufficient notice that they are trespassing.